rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

 specific steps required to secure your configuration, but the steps should be similar to those shown in
-`Basic Cloud Server Security <http://www.rackspace.com/knowledge_center/article/basic-cloud-server-security>`__, which demonstrates the process of securing a Cloud Server running Ubuntu.
-For that Cloud Server, the steps are:
+`Basic Cloud Server Security <http://www.rackspace.com/knowledge_center/article/basic-cloud-server-security>`__, which demonstrates the process of securing a cloud server running Ubuntu.
+For that server, the steps are:

-*  Edit the SSH known\_hosts file and remove entries that point to your Cloud Server's IP address.
+*  Edit the SSH known\_hosts file and remove entries that point to your server's IP address.

 *  Change your root password.